shunzh/Code-AI-Tree-Search/README.md

 ### Download Using Command Line

-If you prefer download the data and models using command line, you may run the following commands.
+If you prefer to download the data and models using the command line, you may run the following commands.
 ```
 # Download APPS dataset
 wget https://people.eecs.berkeley.edu/~hendrycks/APPS.tar.gz